open-telemetry/sig-end-user/end-user-surveys/analysis-guides/survey-analysis.md

 **Step 3: Multiple-Select Variables**
 For questions where respondents can select multiple answers:
  - ≤ 10 options:
-    - Convert each option into a dummy variable (0/1) using IF(ISERR(SEARCH(I$1,$H2)),0,1).
+    - Convert each option into a dummy variable (0/1) using `IF(ISERR(SEARCH(I$1,$H2)),0,1)`.
 ![69D61F99-06A9-4EB5-B7B0-76EF895EC32D_1_105_c](https://github.com/user-attachments/assets/653bbb97-8d39-4c09-a880-4a8633cff97c)

     - Each option becomes its own column (e.g., deployment_k8s, deployment_vm, etc.).

  - Greater than 10 options:
     - To keep your sheet manageable, create a separate sheet for that question.
-    - Use the respondent_id to link it back when needed (e.g., through VLOOKUP)
+    - Use the respondent_id to link it back when needed (e.g., through `VLOOKUP`)
     - And this time, the only change in the formula is checking the matching case in the main data sheet, i.e, $O2 as shown in the screenshot, will be found in the data!$O2

 **Aggregation Tip:**

- - For multi-select questions: use SUM() across the dummy columns to get counts per option.
+ - For multi-select questions: use `SUM()` across the dummy columns to get counts per option.
- - For single-select questions: in one of your Pivot Table sheets, get the counts and percentages.
+ - For single-select questions: in one of your Pivot Table sheets, get the counts (using `COUNTA`) and percentages.

 ## Data Validation
 Before starting analysis, and as you run functions, it’s important to randomly validate that the outputs you have are accurate.
 This can be done by:

- - The number of rows or respondents matches the original after transformation
+ - The number of rows or respondents matches the original after transformation.
  - As you perform multiple response transformations, compare the sum of the new columns with the Google Forms summary.

 ## Exploratory Data Analysis (EDA)